ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week1/index.md

 ### Abstract Syntax

-The abstract syntax of Anaconda is a Rust datatype, and corresponds nearly one-to-one with the concrete syntax.
+The abstract syntax of Adder is a Rust datatype, and corresponds nearly one-to-one with the concrete syntax.
 We'll show just the parts for `add1` and `sub1` in this tutorial, and leave it up to you to include `negate` to get practice.